Arterial Hypertension (Systemic Hypertension) in Dogs

 Outlook on current research

-Another promising area of research is the development of non-invasive diagnostic methods.
-Currently, blood pressure in dogs is often measured with inflatable cuffs, which can be stressful and distort the measurement results.
-New technologies and procedures could enable more accurate and less stressful measurements for the animal in the future.
-In addition, research is being conducted into how regular blood pressure measurements can be integrated into routine examinations to promote early detection of the disease.
+Another promising research area is the development of non-invasive diagnosis methods.
+Currently, blood pressure in dogs is often measured with inflatable cuffs, which can be stressful and distort measurement results.
+New technologies and procedures could enable more accurate and less burdensome measurements for the animal in the future.
+In addition, research is being conducted on how regular blood pressure measurements can be integrated into routine examinations to promote early detection of the disease.

 Genetic research also offers interesting opportunities to understand the susceptibility of certain breeds to high blood pressure.
 By identifying genetic markers and changes, targeted breeding programs could be developed in the future that reduce the risk of inheritance of this disease.
 Some studies also deal with epigenetic factors that influence gene expression and may contribute to the development of high blood pressure.